 For synthesizing the 34 identified surveys from disparate areas, we start with the literature covered by EP survey [161] (cf. Figure 2).
-By contrast to [161], we focus only on the EP method instead of EP methods with encoding, preprocessing, and feature engineering (resulting in 107 of the 216 references) and extend the scope in the direction of uncovered EP method research (67 added articles) and uncovered PPM research (86 added articles).
+By contrast to [161], we focus on EP instead of only the EP method (resulting in 107 of the 216 references) and extend the scope in the direction of uncovered EP method research (67 added articles) and uncovered PPM research (86 added articles).
 Aside from the scope, [161] focuses on the techniques to solve the identified EP research problems, e.g., regression.
 Hence, the existing approaches are classified and summarized along inherent properties of the proposed solutions.
 This survey extends the classification in [161] by abstracting from the respective technique and integrating taxonomies proposed in other surveys [33, 52, 103, 122] (cf. Section B in supp. material1).
 With respect to summarizing existing approaches, our survey extends the summary in [161] by summarizing existing work along the requirements for EP methods that we elicit through a systems perspective, i.e., our summary takes an external, systems perspective on EP compared to the internal, methodological perspective of [161].
 Furthermore, the requirements are used to assess existing EP methods, resulting in a comprehensive assessment that further extends [161].